 How to Throw a Baseball Harder

-- Assessments include a movement screen, power testing, mocap, and kinematic sequencing, among others.
-A thorough evaluation will include video analysis, a customized strength training program, an adequate 2-3 week ramp-up period, a customized throwing program, a enough dynamic warm-up period, an adequate amount of recovery time, and a proper nutrition program.
+- Power testing, mocap, and kinematic sequencing are all used in the evaluation process.
+A thorough evaluation includes video analysis, a customized strength training program, an adequate 2-3 week ramp-up period, a customized throwing program, a enough dynamic warm-up period, an adequate amount of recovery, and a proper nutrition program.

 Let’s get this party started.
 The following are ten subjects on how to throw a baseball harder!